 Last fall they planted one field without mulch and one field with mulch (straw) as a test.

-When she visited me earlier in the year (garlic bulbs were still small but starting to grow) Lisa was excited to show me some garlic that had been pulled early to see what was happening beneath ground.
+When she visited me earlier in the year (garlic bulbs were still small but starting to grow) she was excited to show me some garlic that had been pulled early to see what was happening beneath ground.
 The smallest bulb was from the field that was not mulched.
 The larger bulb was from the mulched field.

 Visiting again after the harvest in June, she brought fully mature samples to show me.
 I was just amazed.
 Remember now — we’re talking an entire field of garlic all showing this drastic difference.